Local Road Improvements

 Why do we need a new bridge?

-Replacing this single lane bridge with a new two-lane bridge will improve safety and efficiency by eliminating the long delays road users currently experience while waiting to cross the river.
+Building a new dual-lane bridge will improve safety and efficiency by eliminating the long delays road users currently experience while waiting to cross the river.
 The new concrete structure will also cater for the increased loads associated with modern-day traffic.